BlockchainCommons/bc-envelope-cli-rust/docs/1-OVERVIEW-.md

-  format      Print the envelope in textual format generate    Utilities to generate and convert various objects salt        Add random salt to the envelope sign        Sign the envelope with the provided private key base sskr        Sharded Secret Key Reconstruction (SSKR) subject     Create an envelope with the given subject uncompress  Uncompress the envelope or its subject
+  format      Print the envelope in textual format generate    Utilities to generate and convert various objects salt        Add random salt to the envelope sign        Sign the envelope subject with the provided private key base sskr        Sharded Secret Key Reconstruction (SSKR) subject     Create an envelope with the given subject uncompress  Uncompress the envelope or its subject